CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 ### 3.2 Literature

-Further information on hazards and security measures in the area of ​​"Security Management" can be found in the following publications, among others:
+Further information on hazards and safety measures in the area of ​​"safety management" can be found in the following publications, among others:

 * #### [27000] ISO / IEC 27000